liammagee/discord-openai-chatbot/README.md

 # Discord-OpenAI-chatbot

 Code for a minimal Discord chatbot interfacing with OpenAI's GPT-3 service.

-It has been developed for testing and research, and is not intended for use in production systems.
-The many caveats about real-world use of large language models apply.
+The code has been developed for testing and research, associated with the following paper: https://arxiv.org/abs/2212.05058.
+It is not intended for use in production systems.
+The many caveats about real-world use of large language models apply - see https://dl.acm.org/doi/10.1145/3442188.3445922 for one summary.

 The bot has a limited set of parameters that can be configured via a script (see *settings* examples).